 How Does It Get In My Dog Food?

 Glyphosate enters the food chain through soil absorption and overspray.
 The amount of herbicide is too small to cause crop death, but it does remain in the plant after harvest.
 Common dog food ingredients, such as rice, wheat, and corn, contain detectable amounts of it.
 The only way to avoid it is to purchase organic dog food.

 What Does It Do to My Dog?

 Glyphosate is linked to a number of health conditions in dogs.
-Cancer is the biggest and most talked about the side effect, but it also causes problems with digestion, breathing, cognitive function, and poor physical condition.
+Cancer is the biggest and most talked about a side effect, but it also causes problems with digestion, breathing, cognitive function, and poor physical condition.
 Even though your personal protection dog is probably only consuming small amounts, it can still add up to big trouble down the road.
 Take into consideration that a dog’s lifespan is much shorter than a person’s lifespan; everything is amplified.
 Their organs work harder and wear out faster.
 Glyphosate isn’t eliminated from the tissue, it sits around and accumulates forever.

 Also, personal protection dogs typically need to consume higher calories because they expend more energy.
 To some degree, they’re more of an athlete than your average house pet.
 They require plenty of exercise and training reinforcement.
 This means they’ll require more food than most, raising their risk of exposure to Glyphosate.

 The American Veterinary Medical Association’s position on Glyphosate is that more studies are needed.
 Keep in mind, their role is in creating and governing policies for animal health, including agricultural livestock.
 It puts them in somewhat of an awkward position, since they need to advocate for both farmers and pet owners.
 Regardless of any official statement, you’ll find many Veterinarians recommend organic dog foods as a protective measure.

 How Do I Protect My Protection Dog?